 100 Neediest Cases

-For more than a century, 100 Neediest Cases has provided holiday assistance to those in our community who need it the most.
-In 2022, more than 4,600 families were helped through 100 Neediest Cases.
-Through a partnership with the St. Louis Post Dispatch, 100% of the funds raised went directly to the clients.
-In 2021, that meant more than $1.6 million (2022 dollars are still coming in but we’ve already raised nearly $1.5 million so far).
+For more than a century, the 100 Neediest Cases program has been helping thousands of families and individuals during the holidays throughout the St. Louis region.
+In 2022, the 100 Neediest Cases program raised $1.6 million, helping over 11,000 individuals locally.
+Through a partnership with United Way of Greater St. Louis and the St. Louis Post Dispatch, 100% of the funds raised went directly to the clients.
 Those donations purchased holiday dinners, clothing, household goods, medication, and helped many families meet their basic needs.

 Emergency Food and Shelter (EFSP)